Statutory Civil Protection Orders For Victims Of Domestic Violence

 Do not entrust your Second Amendment rights to a government-appointed lawyer being paid $80 an hour.
 Get the finest representation and protection of your firearms rights that money can purchase.
 Call the Law Center P.C. today!

-Providing Experienced Criminal Justice Representation
+Providing Experienced Criminal Defense Representation

 We also represent individuals accused of domestic violence.
 All too often, spouses and significant others are charged with this crime for relatively minor actions.
 For instance, jeopardizing someone’s financial security can fall under the umbrella of domestic violence.
 Threatening to close a joint bank account, cutting up a spouse’s credit cards and other seemingly harmless actions may potentially be considered criminal offenses.
 Even worse, sometimes the victim gets arrested because they are honest when telling how they defended themselves while the perpetrator denies doing anything.